-Riddhi Siddhi Pol connects Pritam Chowk with Sarvatro Bhadra
+Riddhi Siddhi Pol connects Pritam Chowk with Sarvato Bhadra

 - Rajendra Pol

-Maharajah Sawai Madho Singh II built Rajendra Pol along with Mubarak Mahal which explains the similarity in architectural styles and theme of both structures.
-Rajendra Pol connects Mubarak Mahal with Sarvatro Bhadra.
+Maharajah Sawai Madho Singh II built Rajendra Pol along with the Mubarak Mahal which explains the similarity in architectural styles and themes of both structures.
+Rajendra Pol connects the Mubarak Mahal with Sarvato Bhadra.